haskell/hackage-server/README.md

     username: admin
     password: admin

-To specify something different, see `cabal run hackage-server -- init --help` for details.
+To specify something different, see `hackage-server init --help` for details.

-The server can be killed by using `Control-C`.
+The server can be stopped by using `Control-C`.

 This will save the current state and shutdown cleanly.
 Running again will resume with the same state.